lauracion/lacion/content/talk/2019_AI_LatAm.md

 +++
-title = "Healthy Communities of Practice for Inclusive AI in LatAm" date = 2019-06-11T00:00:00  # Schedule page publish date. draft = false
+title = "Healthy Communities of Practice for an Inclusive AI in LatAm" date = 2019-06-11T00:00:00  # Schedule page publish date. draft = false